data-forge/data-forge-js/README.md

 This project is a work in progress, please don't use unless you want to be an early adopter.
 Please expect API changes.
 Please contribute and help guide the direction of *data-forge*.

+# Generated API docs

+See here for [generated API docs](./blob/master/docs/api.md) that are taking shape.

 # Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->